ninabarzh/broomstick/content/posts/defendable-internet3.md

 ---
-title: "What now?
-Can we build a defendable internet?"
+title: "The question now is: what can we do?"
 subtitle: "Exploring practical steps to make the internet more secure, resilient, and reliable"
 author: "Nienke Fokma"
 date: 2025-10-01